davidhenty/olapmpi/README.md

 # olapmpi

-Simple benchmark to test overlapping of MPI communications with calculation
+Simple benchmark to test overlapping of MPI communications with calculation.